 We like to use a sirloin steak, but flank steak is another good option.

 The important thing is to cut the steak into thin slices, or chunks, by cutting across the grain.
 This shortens the fibers of the meat, making it more tender with less cooking.

 The first time we made homemade stroganoff, as we sat down to dinner, we were a bit in disbelief at what was sitting in front of us.

-Could it be?
 An elegant version of beef stroganoff?

 This dish is hearty and full of flavor.
 With chunks of beef and ample, tender mushrooms.

-Serving Authentic Beef Stroganoff
+How To Serve Authentic Beef Stroganoff

 In Russia, you will most often find traditional beef stroganoff served over fried shoestring potatoes (French fries).
 It can also be found served over mashed potatoes or rice.